 (DAN and PROOMPT hold LI against the railing.
 CRICKET lies on the floor near the harpoon stand.
 DEDAI and AIDO are on the floor.
 DEDAI is on top of a box, near the ship's starboard railing.
 NADIA and JACK are not present.
-Enter KATHRYN, who first checks on AIDO.)
+Enter KATHRYN)